Severe acne: types and treatment options

 Treatment for Severe Acne

-One of the primary considerations your doctor or dermatology provider will have in treating your acne is how severe it is.
+One of the primary considerations your doctor or dermatologist will have in treating your acne is how severe it is.
 Someone who gets a few pimples each month will not be given the same treatment regimen as someone with severe, ongoing acne troubles.

 Topical treatments